 - Understand the distinction between information and argument and be able to marshal information as evidence in argument

-- Hold responsible values and attitudes as members of academic, professional and social communities, based in part on their experience as SCD research candidates
+- Adopt and practice responsible values and attitudes as members of academic, professional and social communities, based in part on their experience as Sydney College of Divinity research candidates

 - Be able to communicate their thinking coherently and effectively, with appropriate English proficiency, in public debate and printed word